|Nr.||Ersatzteil||Spare Part||Pièce de rechange||Notes|

 click on the picture for higher resolution

 There are two kinds of factory frame finish.
-The glossy polished finish appears on P210-1 and some P210-3 commercial variations and on the first, second, and third Swiss military contract deliveries, numbered from A100001 to A109710.
-Sandblasted finish appears on most commercial pistols made since the early Sixties, as well as on all pistols in the fourth Swiss military contract delivery, numbered from A109711 to A213110.
+The glossy polished finish appears on P210-1 and some P210-3 commercial variations and on the 1st, 2nd, and 3rd Swiss military contract deliveries, numbered from A100001 to A109710.
+Sandblasted finish appears on most commercial pistols made since the early Sixties, as well as on all pistols in the 4th Swiss military contract delivery, numbered from A109711 to A213110.

 Early frames are distinguished by the orientation of the forward curve of the trigger guard, with its tangent line orthogonal to the barrel axis rather than swept rearwards.
 This design appears on all SP47/8 pistols and a few early commercial P210 variants.